 The site goes on to say that the woman most at-risk for these complications include women who smoke heavily; have an IUD; have uncontrolled high blood pressure; have heart, liver, or kidney diseases; or who take certain steroids or blood thinners.

 In addition to these physical risks, abortion also entails great psychological risks to women.
-Many women suffer from Post-Abortion Syndrome, which according to a Pregnancy Care Center article, is a type of PTSD.
-The center has found that women who have had abortions feel guilt and anxiety, have suicidal thoughts, feel numb, develop eating disorders, abuse alcohol and drugs, resort to sexual promiscuity, and find themselves unable to bond with future children.
+Many women suffer from Post-Abortion Syndrome, which is a type of PTSD.
+The Pregnancy Care Center has found that women who have had abortions feel guilt and anxiety, have suicidal thoughts, feel numb, develop eating disorders, abuse alcohol and drugs, resort to sexual promiscuity, and find themselves unable to bond with future children.